 International online ride-hailing service inDriver now available in Kampala

-Major competitor to Uber, inDriver has launched in Uganda’s capital, Kampala, and gives passengers the freedom to choose their own fares.
+In competition with Uber, inDriver has launched in Ugandan capital Kampala, giving passengers the freedom to choose their own fares.

 inDriver, an international online ride-hailing used by 26 million people across more than 200 cities, is now available to residents of Kampala. inDriver users can independently set the price for their trip, while drivers can choose the most profitable and convenient orders.